xmos/lib_xua/module_dfu/doc/thesycon_dfu.rst

 #.
 Open the DFU Console Window from the Thesycon folder on the Start menu
    (Program Files>Thesycon>USB Audio 2.0 Class Driver EVAL>DFU console).
-#. change directory to where the files have been extracted.
+#.
+Change directory to where the files have been extracted.

 To check the device has been detected, run the following command in the DFU
 console: